YingtongDou/CARE-GNN/README.md

 - `layers.py`: CARE-GNN layers implementations;
 - `model.py`: CARE-GNN model implementations;
 - `train.py`: training and testing all models;
-- `utils.py`: utility functions for data i\o and model evaluation.
+- `utils.py`: utility functions for data i/o and model evaluation.

 ## Citation
 If you use our code, please cite the paper below: